openpostac/OPA_siteknits/exampleSite/content/contact/_index.md

 ---
 ### **Upcoming Events and Coffee Chats**

-We conduct all of our events under the [OPA Code of Conduct](https://docs.google.com/document/d/e/2PACX-1vSDndyEifMT03KAXBs22KHpFRWOa4Gld5vEOoKdcRmyDzQrrsktelKa1jRf9_JeYrC18cjEvce_i3Ri/pub  "OPA Code of Conduct").
+We conduct all of our events under the [**OPA Code of Conduct**](https://docs.google.com/document/d/e/2PACX-1vSDndyEifMT03KAXBs22KHpFRWOa4Gld5vEOoKdcRmyDzQrrsktelKa1jRf9_JeYrC18cjEvce_i3Ri/pub  "OPA Code of Conduct").

 We host workshops and conversations about topics relevant to Post Academics.
 If you’re ABD or have a PhD, you are welcome to join us.